Skip Navigation

 Blue Rhino Studio, Upland Exhibits, Katalyst, Coal Creek, Evolution Audio, Artist Stan Herd, Commercial Floorworks

-Solution: DI partnered with the Kansas Historical Society as lead designer, fabricator and installer to transform roughly 20,000 square feet of exhibit space into an immersive, visionary state museum.
-Together, DI and the historical society staff stripped the gallery down to a “big black box,” then rebuilt it as a hub-and-spoke experience that lets visitors chart their own path through Kansas history by topic instead of timeline.
-The new layout showcases nearly 1,000 artifacts within 500 custom-built exhibit elements and 550 graphics panels, blending large-scale set pieces, interactives and integrated AV to create an environment that feels contemporary but remains durable and timeless for decades of future use.
+Solution: DI partnered with the Kansas Historical Society as lead designer, fabricator, and installer to transform roughly 20,000 square feet of exhibit space into an immersive, visionary state museum.
+Together, DI and the historical society staff stripped the gallery down to a “big black box,” then rebuilt it as a hub-and-spoke experience that lets visitors chart their own path through Kansas history by topic rather than by timeline.
+The new layout showcases nearly 1,000 artifacts within 500 custom-built exhibit elements and 550 graphics panels, blending large-scale set pieces, interactives, and integrated AV to create an environment that feels contemporary but remains durable and timeless for decades of future use.

 Large-format banners and a projection-rich entry create an immediate “wow” moment, while a full-scale bison diorama created with partner Blue Rhino Studio welcomes visitors as an unmistakable Kansas icon.